 A wide range of sparkling wines are produced using the champagne method.
 This is done under the traditional name "Schlumberger" in white and rosé (Welschriesling, Chardonnay, Pinot Noir) and under "Goldeck" as a single-variety Grüner Veltliner sparkling wine Around 400 Austrian partner winegrowers sourced, grapes are also purchased.
 Through the so-called Winery point at the bottom of the bottle, Schlumberger guarantees traditional production with a manual one remuage (Shake by hand).

-From the vineyard in Bad Vöslau there is exclusively for the gastronomy the red wine "Schlumberger Privatkeller" (Merlot, Cabernet Sauvignon).
-From the grapes of the in-house vineyard in Bad Vöslau with about ten hectares of vines is exclusively for the gastronomy of the red wine "private cellar" (Cabernet Sauvignon, Merlot, Cabernet Franc) pressed.
-This farm is a member of the vintners' association Tu Felix Austria, The base wines for the brand "Hochriegl" come from the Weinviertel, mainly around Poysdorf as well as from Burgenland (District Andau).
-The annual production of the house is around 5.5 million bottles of sparkling wine.
+From the vineyard in Bad Vöslau there is the red wine "Schlumberger Privatkeller" (Merlot, Cabernet Sauvignon) exclusively for gastronomy.
+The red wine "Privatkeller" (Cabernet Sauvignon, Merlot, Cabernet Franc) is made exclusively from the grapes from the in-house vineyard in Bad Vöslau with around ten hectares of vineyards.
+This company is a member of the winegrowers' association Do Felix Austria, The base wines for the brand "Hochriegl" come from the Weinviertel, mainly around Poysdorf as well as from Burgenland (Andau district).
+The company's annual production is around 5.5 million bottles of sparkling wine.